lavafroth/lavafroth.github.io/content/privacy.md

 ---
 title: "Privacy Policy"
-date: 2023-09-04T10:10:09+05:30
+date: 2025-08-30T09:00:14+05:30
 draft: false
 ---

-This site does NOT use cookies or third party analytics to track you.
+This site *does not* use cookies or `<link>` any third party resources to track you.
-All resources that are served, including fonts, styles and scripts are local and not sourced from CDNs.
-Client side local storage is only used to store the setting for the light or dark theme.
+The site theme changes based on your theme preference propagated by your browser.

-The posts here can be viewed regardless of whether javascript is enabled.
-The only features relying on javascript are the theme switcher (try clicking the sun or moon icon) and the search box.
+Posts here can be viewed without javascript excepting live demos.
+The only feature relying on javascript is the search.